JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 Todd ran over to me all crazy eyed, grabbed the disk and said, “Give it to me!”

-I phsyically pushed him back and said “Wait, Todd,” I still
+I phsyically pushed him back and said “Wait, Todd.
+I still need to do something.”
+And walked past him.

+“What do you have to do Jack!
+What do you have to do Jack!”

 ***